kylebeee/arc53-watcher-go/README.md

 mysql -u username -p arc53 < ./db.sql
 ```
 - run the watcher to sync provider apps, track the chain & update / add new community pages automatically
+> [!NOTE]

-NOTE: the initial catchup for syncing all provider apps may take some time
+> the initial catchup for syncing all provider apps may take some time
 ```bash
 go run ./main/.
 ```